Osei Assibey Antwi: Politics

 Antwi served as Deputy Ashanti Regional Minister from 2006 to January 2009 during the second term of President John Agyekum Kuffuor after he was nominated in October 2006.
 He has also served in different capacities for the Ashanti Regional caucus of his party.
-The most notable amongst them is serving as Vice Regional Vice Chairman from 2000 to 2004 under the regional chairman Chairman FF Anto and from 2004 to 2008, when he served as deputy to Yaw Amankwa.
-He is also a former parliamentary aspirant for the Manhyia constituency but on two occasions he stood for the primaries he lost to Dr. Kwame Addo Kuffuor, the younger brother of former President John Agyekum Kuffuor in 2007 and Dr Matthew Opoku Prempeh in 2008.
+The most notable amongst them is serving as Vice Regional Vice Chairman from 2000 to 2004 under the regional chairman Chairman Frederick Fredua Antoh and from 2004 to 2008, when he served as deputy to Yaw Amankwa.
+He is also a former parliamentary aspirant for the Manhyia constituency but on two occasions he stood for the primaries he lost to Dr. Kwame Addo Kuffuor, the younger brother of former President John Agyekum Kuffuor and Dr Matthew Opoku Prempeh.

+Osei Assibey Antwi is one of the officials of the Akufo government accused of massive corruption.
+He was paid 516,000 cedis a month equivalent of allowance 721 national service personnel.
+Osei Assibey Antwi was placed on immigration stop list to prevent him from leaving Ghana.